 Hotel Alex Johnson is one of South Dakota's most haunted hotels, and even the Ghost Hunters team has stopped by for a supernatural investigation.
 The most popular ghost story from the hotel is that of the Lady in White, a young bride who fell from the window of room 812 in the 1970s.
-(Rumor has it that she wanders the hotel's eighth floor in her wedding dress searching for her murderers.)
+(Rumor has it she wanders the hotel's eighth floor in her wedding dress searching for her murderers.)
 Search for the Lady in White during your wedding weekend at Hotel Alex Johnson.
-The full-service hotel has a salon and spa, a Starbucks, a sky bar and an Irish Pub that you can enjoy during your stay.
+The full-service hotel has a salon and spa, a Starbucks, a sky bar and an Irish Pub you can enjoy during your stay.
 For the main event, your nuptials, Hotel Alex Johnson has multiple packages—Classic, Luxury and Royal—that, at minimum, include a wedding coordinator, a champagne toast, a six-hour reception, setup and teardown.

-Punderson Manor in Newbury, Ohio
+Punderson Manor Lodge and Conference Center in Newbury, Ohio

-Punderson Manor is an English Tudor-style lodge in Ohio's Amish country, with an eerie past that makes it perfect for a Halloween wedding.
+Punderson Manor is an English Tudor-style lodge in Ohio's Amish country, with an eerie past that makes it perfect for a haunting wedding.
 Among those who are said to wander Punderson Manor today are former owner W.B.
 Cleveland, 1920s millionaire Karl Long and children who died in a fire across the lake in the late 1800s.
-During your wedding weekend, you can investigate the supernatural for yourself while also delighting in Punderson's many amenities: golfing, boating, fishing, swimming, hiking, playing tennis and more.
-The hotel and Halloween wedding venue can also handle your rehearsal dinner and a post-wedding brunch.
+During your wedding weekend, you can investigate the supernatural yourself while also delighting in Punderson's many amenities: golfing, boating, fishing, swimming, hiking, playing tennis and more.
+The hotel venue can also handle your rehearsal dinner and a post-wedding brunch.
 Food packages start at $40 per person, and private rentals start at $500.